ntang/mongo-ruby-driver-wiki/Tutorial.md

 ### Authentication

 MongoDB can be run in a secure mode where access to databases is controlled through name and password authentication.
-When run in this mode, any client application must provide a name and password before doing any operations.
-In the Ruby driver, you simply do the following with the connected mongo object:
+When running in this mode, any client application must provide a name and password before doing any operations.
+In the Ruby driver, you simply do the following with the mongo client object:

 ```ruby
 auth = db.authenticate(my_user_name, my_password)